Statewide Solid Waste Management Plan

 A.C.A. §8-6-1904 (b) requires each Regional Solid Waste Management Board to develop a solid waste management plan which includes the minimum requirements contained in the Statewide Solid Waste Management Plan.

-The Solid Waste Division maintains a historical timeline of solid waste management in Arkansas.
+The Solid Waste Office maintains a historical timeline of solid waste management in Arkansas.

 Special Recoverable Materials Committee Report

 This report includes ideas for recycling and re-use of materials that currently go to landfills in Arkansas.
 In addition to showing steps that we could take in the future to reduce the amount of waste going to landfills, the research for this report shows that Arkansas compares well with other states in recycling and re-use.